-Bringing things forward to the 21st-century, there is, of course, the single-most popular Enya, which is the Irish singer Enya, whose haunting vocals can be heard on the classic song, ‘Only Time’.
+Bringing things forward to the 21st-century, there is, of course, the single-most popular Enya, which is the famous Irish woman and Irish singer Enya, whose haunting vocals can be heard on the classic song, ‘Only Time’.

 Enya’s song ‘May it Be’, used during the credit roll of the final The Lord of the Rings film, also deserves a mention as it is a beautiful song with tear-jerking vocals.

 There was also Eithne Walls, a physician and former dancer who danced with the popular Riverdance group on Broadway, and who tragically lost her life on the Air France Flight 447 crash of 2009.